jyggen/docs/persona/laravel.md

 <a name="installation"></a>
 ## Installation

-Install it like any other package and after you've done a `composer update` you'll have to add the library's service provider (`Mozilla\Persona\Provider\Laravel\PersonaServiceProvider`) to the end of the providers array in `app/config/app.php`:
+Install it like any other package and after you've done a `composer update` you'll have to add the library's service provider (`Jyggen\Persona\Provider\Laravel\PersonaServiceProvider`) to the end of the providers array in `app/config/app.php`:

     'providers' => array(